 |Canon EOS M6||7/9||26||17||n/a|

-While this frame rate may make the car appear to be moving slowly, it is moving at full/high speed.
+While this fast frame rate may make the car appear to be moving slowly, it is moving at full/high speed.
 Based on the specified frame rate, the 10 frames were captured in well under a second.

 RAW burst is a separate line item in the camera’s shooting menu; it’s not one of the listed “Drive” speed choices.
 So it’s handled like a separate feature, and not just another FPS choice.

 As the specs suggest, RAW burst fires at up to 30 fps, and will do so for up to 80 shots in a continuous burst, assuming a fast UHS-II compliant SD card is installed.
 I’ve tried it with UHS-I cards, and gotten around 50 or so images in a burst.

 There’s a separate Menu choice for “Pre-shooting,” which by default is off.
 If user-enabled, it starts collecting image data **when the shutter button is pressed half-way down,** and then once it’s pressed FULLY to begin shooting, the last 0.5 seconds worth of images before the full press are recorded to the memory card as well.
 We’ve seen this before, in the video world, and the idea is if waiting for some split-second event to occur (for instance, a bird on a branch, waiting for it to take off in flight), you get the half-second before you actually reacted and fully pressed the shutter button down.

 A few other points about RAW burst mode:

 The last two points MAY be a matter of the camera I evaluated being a pre-production version.
 I don’t have documentation from Japan to confirm or deny that these limitations will carry over to the production model, but thought I’d mention it.
 At this stage of pre-production, I wouldn't’ be surprised if actual production cameras behave the same way as my sample camera.